anvo0000/gogo/README.md

 1. Cosine Similarity (A,B):
     Range from -1 to 1:
-        1 => vectors are identical in direction => best match -1 => vectors are diametrically opposed, representing the worst match.
+        1 => vectors are identical in direction => best match -1 => vectors are opposed, representing the worst match.
         0 => vectors are completely dissimilar in terms of direction.
     sample:
         cat and cat [[1.00]]